Alaigal (film): Soundtrack

 The music was composed by M. S. Viswanathan, while the lyrics were written by Kannadasan.

-Release and reception
+Reception

-Alaigal was released on 13 January 1973.
 Kumudham called the story ordinary, criticising it for lack of originality.
 Kalki praised Sridhar for directing a film with a different kind of plot without including any cinematic elements.
+Navamani praised the dialogues, acting, cinematography and direction and concluded calling it a milestone in Sridhar's career.
 However the film failed at the box office.